ghthor/journal/README.md

-You must save the file before exiting the editor. `journal` uses a real file on the file system and if it is not saved it will commit and empty template.
+You must save the file before exiting the editor. `journal` uses a real file on the file system and if it is not saved it will commit an empty template.

-When the editor is exited `journal` will commit the entry and any ideas(the persistent document type) to the repository.
-Review the git commit log and the contents of `entry/` and `idea/` directories to view how the entry is stored.
+When you exit the editor, `journal` will commit the entry and any ideas(the persistent document type) to the repository.
+Review the git commit log and the contents of `entry/` and `idea/` directories to view how your entry is stored and committed.

 ### Using Ideas